CJmusic/cjmusic.github.io/_posts/2023-03-17-First Commit.markdown

 When you're ready to publish to your `<username>.github.io` domain, then simply push your code to your main branch in the matching Github repo for your replit.

-And that's how you create a Website!
+And that's how you create a website in a browser tab for free!